aegybab/aegybab/README.md

 + _**18+ & -12 dni**_
 + **i overthink a lot**
 + **drama freaks dni PLEASE im so fucking tired of dealing with so much of this shit**

-i hide freely & might forget why so. dont ask me why i hid u please its annoying
+> i hide freely & might forget why so dont ask me why i hid u please its annoying

 ![](https://cdn.discordapp.com/attachments/729124835296280689/1068074827069542440/image.jpeg)